 The lumbar spine is prone to wear and tear on the intervertebral discs.
 When this happens, materials that irritate the encompassing nerves are leaked by the discs.
 Discs can also herniate, and that may irritate the nerve.
 Sometimes, the commonality of sciatica helps it be a catch all diagnosis when a patient doesn’t even have nerve root problem.
 For example, tweaking your back from lifting is generally a muscular problem, not a nerve issue.

 There are various causes of back malady, and sciatica is merely one.
 As they are all equally hazardous, sciatica isn’t especially unique when you compare it to other types of nerve malady.
 It can be really intense and debilitating, when nerve pain happens everywhere in the body.
 Lives are turned upside down from nerve pain, so don’t hesitate to see a spine specialist to simply help alleviate nerve pain in your neck or back.

-The information herein on "Why Is Sciatica So Painful?" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Why Is Sciatica So Painful?" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.